BOM-98/mental-maths-project-2/README.md

 I used the following technologies, platforms and support in building my project:

 - I used [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), an extension within Visual Studio Code to visualize and test my website as I was creating it.
-- Adobe Illustrator was used to edit the .EPS documents created by [catalyststuff](https://www.freepik.com/author/catalyststuff).
 - [Visual Studio Code](https://code.visualstudio.com/) was the IDE used to create the website.
+- Visual studio code 'Chrome Debugger' was used for testing different aspects of the code and debugging line-by-line.
 - [Github](https://github.com/) was used for the project repository.
 - Git was used for version control.
-- Wireframes were created using [Balsamiq](https://balsamiq.com/).
+- Designs were created using [Figma](https://figma.com/).

 ## Testing